 By systematically making available data with a regional breakdown the repository intends to further the development of regional perspectives on Russian history and enhance the integration of Russian cases in the rapidly evolving field of transnational history.

-For further information, please consult the Introduction to the Electronic Repository for Russian Historical Statistics:
+For further information, please consult the Introduction to the Electronic Repository of Russian Historical Statistics: